-Man in a Kayak One afternoon, a man in a Kayak paddled up the Kukpuk.
+One afternoon, a man in a Kayak paddled up the Kukpuk.
 He paddled with energy as if some urgency drove him on.
-When he landed on a gravel bar in the middle of the camps, some of the Tikiqaqmiut (Point Hope people) were not familiar with him but a few of them recogniz-ed him as a man from Kivailinia him but a few of them recogniz-ed him as a man from Kivaliniq (Kivalana), a village 70 miles south of Tikiqaq.
+When he landed on a gravel bar in the middle of the camps, some of the Tikiqaqmiut (Point Hope people) were not familiar with him but a few of them recogniznim but a few of them recognized him as a man from Kivaliniq (Kivalana), a village 70 miles south of Tikiqaq.

 "Tukruk, it is good to see you again.
-You look as if you have been traveling hard the last few days," said one of the men who knew the traveler.
-"Yae I have traveled for the
+You look as if you have been traveling hard the last few days," said one of the men who know the teacher. knew the traveler.

-"Yes I have traveled for the last eight days, from Kivaliniq and I have much news to tell," said Tukruk with a ring of ex-citement in his voice.
+Yes I have traveled for the last eight days, from Kivaliniq and I have much news to tell," said Tukruk with a ring of ex-citement in his voice.